 Why am I starting with word order?
 Because I’m using Duolingo to learn languages and I’ve come to realise that in Greek, you say “It’s the Nikos” (είναι ο Νίκος | εínai o Níkos), rather than straight up, “It’s Nikos” (είναι Νίκος | εínai Níkos).

-In Old English, there were four dialects (Northumbrian, Kentish, Mercian, and West Saxon), and a grammar similar to modern German, though nouns, pronouns, adjectives, and verbs had various forms and endings and floated wherever in the sentence.
+In Old English, there were four dialects (Northumbrian, Kentish, Mercian, and West Saxon), and a grammar similar to modern German.
+Nouns, pronouns, adjectives, and verbs had various forms and endings and floated wherever in the sentence.
 Kind of like how non-English languages can change depending on the gender of the word.
 And most of them didn’t survive the French invasion.

 In John Porter’s literal translation of Beowulf, you can see how the lines in the poem don’t quite make sense in the order they’re placed in: